Programme

 Reference group

-The HOSC has established an innovative reference group made up of people who have worked in the NHS or associated services and who have recent and relevant experience, but do not have a conflict of interest.
+HOSC established an innovative reference group made up of people who have worked in the NHS or associated services and who have recent and relevant experience, but do not have a conflict of interest.
 Operating as a 'virtual' group, members are called upon to give advice, information and specialist expertise on particular areas of health and health matters that may be put before the committee.

 If you are interested in joining the HOSC Reference Group please contact Claire Lee on telephone 01273 481327 or email: claire.lee@eastsussex.gov.uk